gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 - ``$RUNDIR``

   This directory is set in the ``env_run.xml`` file.
-This is the location where MR Weather App was run.
+This is the location where MRW App was run.
 Log files for each stage of the workflow can be found here.

 .. table::  Log files